kc0bfv/autophugo/README.md

 **Watch out!**  This is likely to be confusing to users though.
 There's no default delineation when these mixed albums are displayed.
 Subalbums display towards the top, and images lower - but otherwise a user will have no clear idea what will happen when they click an image.
 Will it display full-sized, or will it open a subalbum?

+## Using Custom Weights

+When using custom weights (`sort_by_weight: true`) at section level be mindful that Hugo treats a weight of 0 as undefined.
+This means that an asset with weight 0 is sorted AFTER any non-null weight, positive or negative.

+At resource level, the sort order is as expected, with any `weight: 0` resourse sorted below negative and above positive weights.

+Setting `sort_by_weight: true` but not specifying any weights (or `weight: 0` only) currently results in the same sort order than `sort_by_weight: false`, but should be avoided to avoid surprises later.

 ## Building the Site

 Run `hugo` to build your site.
 Output will be placed in the `public` directory.
 The original images will not be included - only the resized versions.